 Customers in London can also order via DELIVEROO.

-Please see the “Delivery” section below for further details.
+Please see the “Deliveries” section below for further details.

 Are your loos open?

 The loo facilities in our Kingham and London farmshops are open.

-Are there any restrictions for people wishing to visit your farmshops?
+Are there any restrictions for people wishing to visit?

 We ask all of our customers to wash or sanitise their hands upon entering and to observe social distancing guidelines.

-If you have COVID-19 symptoms (persistent cough, fever) or have come into close contact with someone displaying these symptoms, please refrain from visiting.
+If you have COVID-19 symptoms (persistent cough, fever, loss of taste or smell) or have come into close contact with someone displaying these symptoms, please refrain from visiting.

 Are dogs allowed?